mwood95/stockPIcker/README.txt

 This program will serve as a stock ticker pulling data from yahoo finance using ystockquote python library.
-Initially this project will allow the user to run the script and get a live update of specific watchlist stocks along with various information regarding that stock.
+Initially this project will allow the user to run the script and get a live update of specific watchlist stocks along with various information regarding those stock.

 ___________________________________________________________________________

 POSSIBLE EXPANSION:
-Some future extentions of this project will be:
 	1. Setting up and LED matrix stock ticker
-	2. Setting up an touch screen to cycle through weather and news reports.
+	2. Setting up a touch screen to cycle through weather and news reports.
 	3. Set up buy, Sell, and Hold signals based on various calculations.